17-year-old suspected in South Land Park woman's killing

-SACRAMENTO, Calif. — Loved ones have identified the woman with serious injuries who later died at a South Land Park apartment complex Friday night.
+SACRAMENTO, Calif. — Loved ones have identified the woman with who died at a South Land Park apartment complex Friday night.

 Harold McKneely, 54, said he discovered his girlfriend of 11 years, Mary Tessama, 54, on the floor of their Stonebridge Apartment Home after he returned from a work trip around 9:30 p.m.